 PhD in Computer Engineering

 The Computer Engineering program in the Department of Electrical & Computer Engineering offers graduate programs of study which lead to the MS degree (thesis and non-thesis options), the PhD degree and the Doctor of Engineering (DE) degree.
 Both the Rolla campus and the Engineering Education Center in St. Louis offer MS programs.
 Selection of specific options and programs of study is determined by students, subject to approval by advisor and department.
-Graduate programs in electrical engineering and/or computer engineering will generally include specialization in one or more of the following areas:
+Graduate programs in computer engineering will generally include specialization in one or more of the following areas:

 The Applied Optics Laboratory, Applied Microwave Nondestructive Testing Laboratory, Electromagnetic Compatibility Laboratory, Factory Automation Laboratory, and Ameren UE Power Electronics Laboratory are all located in the ECE department.
 In addition, many ECE students and faculty are involved in research performed in multi-disciplinary research centers and laboratories located on campus.
 Some of these centers include the Intelligent Systems Center, High Pressure Waterjet Laboratory, Instructional Software Development Center, and the Center for Infrastructure Engineering Studies, and the Trustworthy Systems Laboratory.

 The Computer Engineering Program is designed to prepare an engineer to work in both the abstract software world, where high level languages and more complexity will often provide a solution to a problem, and in the physical world where designs are often compromises between many opposing factors.
 The program further prepares engineers to compete in today's rapidly changing marketplace by providing the fundamental concepts and attributes that will enable them to recognize and understand future developments.